TECHOUS/AlgoHeist/README.md

 # algOrithms
-a repository for algos in diffrent languages , contribute as much as you can
+a repository for algos in different languages , contribute as much as you can